Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 There is also a feature on the app where if the user long-clicks a note, it is automatically deleted.
 After deleting a note, there is a "grace" period where the user can undo the action; clicking on undo reinserts the note back.

+### Self-reflection

+#### Success

+The app that I made satisfied my want to make a usable app that goes beyond than just a simple school project app.
+It went above-and-beyond to what I was trying to accomplish and I feel that this is enough for my second app project.

+#### Limitations

+Making this app made me realize how much I needed to know before making a simple notes app; I simply do not know enough about how the app works and why it works.
+I was just being handheld by the tutorial that I followed.

+I hope I could find the time to learn more about how this app works.

+#### Recommendation

+Next time I should be prepared to make an app that could satisfy school requirements without having to rely on tutorials to implement the core concepts I want.
+I either make it on my own or I don't.